posted on Aug 31,2019

 This design has an inward curve that occasionally flares, and their bottom slopes have a steep angle.
 They’re most often found in large buildings and mansions that were built in the second half of the 19th century.
 Because the tops of mansard roofs are flat, snow tends to accumulate, which will eventually cause cracks and leaks.
 Even large amounts of rain can gather and erode the roof.
 It’s best to get your roof thoroughly checked at least annually to prevent extensive damage.

 Are you still thinking of getting a mansard roof?
 If you’re sure that you can handle the cost and maintenance that goes into getting one, and you just can’t stop thinking about the beauty that it will bring to your property, go for it!
-We can answer any questions that you may have about mansard roofs (as well as other types) if you give us a call at 215-798-9790.
+Give us a call at 215-798-9790 to schedule a roof replacement consultation.

 Posted on Aug 31,2019 in Roof